 Engaging Undergraduates in Transitioning Toward Sustainable Cities

 Program Dates: May 29 – August 1, 2019

-Students in the 2018 program will receive a stipend of $4,500 plus room and board on-campus or in nearby housing.
+Students in the 2019 program will receive a participation stipend of $4,500, on-campus or nearby housing, and up to $400 to help defray the cost of food.
 Students also will receive a travel allowance up to $900 towards travel expenses associated with participating in the program, including travel to and from Colorado State University in Fort Collins, CO, for the kick off and wrap up meetings, and travel to their research site.